 Regular surveys, feedback forms after meetings, ‘open door policies’ and community meetings are ways to:

-- understand what’s going on across your organisation, community, or nation
+- understand what’s happening across your organisation, community, or nation

 - gauge how your board and group are going